 – If there are a large number of epithets around the deity you’re honoring and you have trouble remembering them all, have one bead represent each one on a strand and write one prayer that covers all of them.

 – The number of beads on a memorial strand might relate to the birth date and/or death date of a person being remembered.
 Etc, etc.

 This is another chance to truly customize your beads, and can have a huge effect on how regularly they’re used.
 Size and shape are just as important as the materials themselves.

-Historically beads made from stone, metal, wood, ceramic, and crushed flower petals have been used as prayer beads.
+Historically stone, metal, wood, ceramic, and crushed flower petals have been used as prayer beads.
 Polyclay can work for those who want ceramic-esque beads without the investment in special equipment.
 Ashes can be pressed into clay, added to molten glass before cooling, and can even be melted to make beads.